Collatz conjecture becomes theorem: Suplements

 Note that the subset that consists of all non-reachable elements is well separated from the subset of reachable elements.
 Namely, every reachable natural number is less that any unreachable one.
 Moreover, there is no least element in the set of unreachable elements.
 I.e. the principle of minimum does not hold in the structure $ \mathfrak{M}$. \\ Moreover, for every element $n$ its computation contains either only standard, reachable numbers or is composed of only unreachable elements.
 This remark will be of use in our proof. \begin{remark} For every element $n$ the whole Collatz computation is either in green or in reed quadrant of the table \ref{tabe}. \end{remark} Elements of the structure $\mathfrak{M}$ are ordered as usual

 Therefore, each reachable element is smaller than every unreachable element. \\ The order defined in this way is the lexical order.
-(Given two elements $p$ and $q$, the element lying higher is bigger, if both are of the same height then the element lying on the right is bigger.)\\ The order type is $\omega + (\omega^*+\omega)\cdot\eta$ \begin{remark} The subset of unreachable elements (red ones on the table \ref{tabe}) does not obey the principle of minimum. \end{remark}
+(Given two elements $p$ and $q$, the element lying higher is bigger, if both are of the same height then the element lying on the right is bigger.)\\ The order type is $\omega + (\omega^*+\omega)\cdot\eta$ \begin{remark} The subset of unreachable elements (red ones on the table \ref{tabe}) does not obey the principle of minimum. \end{remark} The mathematically oriented reader will easily accept our arguments.
+For the informaticians we offer the same thought in software disguise.